arturlunardi/kaggle_tutorials/predicting_rental_prices_brazil/README.md

 This is a introductory analysis on predicting rental prices from a dataset containing data from Brazil.

-Our goals in this kernel are:
+Our goals in this analysis are:

 * Basic Exploratory Data Analysis.
 * Guide on brazilian_houses_to_rent Dataset available on Kaggle.